dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

   - then what does that say about those souls who more totally map to the Universal CU/CC
-  - what does it say about those souls who contribute "more" unique nodes to the Universal CU/CC for human culture & knowledge?
+  - what does it say about those souls who contribute "more" unique nodes to the Universal CU/CC (for human culture & knowledge)?
 - especially true if the achievement of "perfect" "enlightenment" could be taken to mean obtaining some perfect uniform mapping.
   - or special states of consciousness could mean that being's mind